bitforce/Coinwrap/README.md

 Usage
 ---
-~
+N/A

 Note
 ---
-This alone is not a project, but more a library of function that one can apply.
+This alone is not a project, but more a library of functions that one can apply.
 PyPi installation is most preferred.

 License